 2. Go on a Dessert TastingDessert tasting is a great short outing for seniors that’s both simple and fun.
 Spend the morning walking around your town and sampling sweets from nearby bakeries and delis.
 Not only will you get in some good, leisurely exercise, but you’ll also get to reward yourselves with tasty treats.
 If your loved one is diabetic or if neither of you particularly likes sweets, try a similar activity with a different food, like pizza.
 Even if you’ve already tried all of the shops in the area, it could be a fun activity to remind yourselves of your favorite places.

 3. People-Watch at the ParkOn a nice day, try exploring a nearby park and take a rest when either of you gets tired.
 Just sitting on a bench and enjoying your surroundings can boost your mood, noted Harvard University.
-Strike up conversation with fellow park goers, or people watch.
+Strike up a conversation with fellow park goers or people-watch.
 After all, sometimes the best form of entertainment is other people.
 A park outing is an excellent outing for a senior with dementia.
 An outdoor outing can improve sleep and awareness as well as lower stress levels that cause agitation.

 4. Bring the Fun to Their Assisted Living HomeIf your senior loved one is unable to leave his or her assisted care community, you can always just bring the activities there.
 Rather than visiting by yourself for a few hours, bring some other family members and friends that you know he or she would love to see.
 Have each of them bring a favorite food and set up a picnic outside of the building or in the common area.
 The time spent socializing with a group of friends and family will remind your loved one of all of the people who care about him or her.